 Financial liabilities are obligations to pay cash or other financial assets and are recognised when the Group becomes a party to the contractual provisions of the financial instrument.
-The Group's financial liabilities include trade payables, borrowings and an obligation to purchase preferred ordinary shares issued in a subsidiary company.
+The Group's financial liabilities include trade and other payables.
 These are measured initially at fair value and subsequently at amortised cost using the effective interest rate method.